SGA Constitution

 Section 3.
 Qualifications for Executive Council

-A. A candidate for an executive office must be a member of the Student Government Association.
+A. Must be a member of the Student Government Association.

 Section 4.
 Functions and Powers of the Executive Council